NegasonicX/Wifi-Ethernet-AutoReconnect-with-Ping--ESP32/README.md

 # Wifi & Ethernet AutoReconnect with Ping on ESP32
-This code aims to use both Wifi and Ethernet together as well as determines where ESP32 is getting Internet services vis Ping process.
+This code aims to use both Wifi and Ethernet together as well as determines whether ESP32 is getting Internet services vis Ping process.

 ## GPIO Functions:
 I am using ENC28J60 Ethernet Module and Devkit v1's integrated Wifi.